weka/snaptool/README.md

     tar xvf snaptool-<version>.tar

-The extracted configuration file snaptool/snaptool.yml file should now need to be edited for the local environment (or replaced if you have a previous, compatible, version).
+The extracted configuration file, snaptool/snaptool.yml, should now be edited for the local environment (or replaced if you have a previous, compatible, version).
 See details below for configuration syntax.

 Tips:
-- snaptool will not start without the ability to connect to a cluster, so you must edit the yml file to include valid cluster hosts
+- IMPORTANT: snaptool will not start without the ability to connect to a cluster.
+You must edit the yml file to include valid cluster hosts
-- If an older version of snaptool exists, please stop all related processes before installing, and backup your yml file
+- If an older version of snaptool exists, please stop all related processes before installing and backup your yml file
 - Run the installer with administrator/root privileges
 - The snaptool.service file can be edited if other snaptool command line options need to be provided
 - The installer will try to preserve an existing snaptool.yml file, if it exists in the install destination directory

-Once the snaptool.yml file contains connection, filesystem, and schedule information for the local weka cluster, snaptool can be installed as a systemd service as follows:
+Once the snaptool.yml file contains connection, filesystem, and schedule information, for the local weka cluster, snaptool can be installed, as a systemd service, as follows:

     cd snaptool
     ./install.sh

 The installer does the following:
-- Modifies the systemd unit file (snaptool.service) to the installation target directory if it isn't /opt/weka/snaptool.
+- Modifies the systemd unit file (snaptool.service) to the installation target directory if it is not /opt/weka/snaptool.
-- Copies the executable and yml file to the installation directory (typically /opt/weka/snaptool) - if a configuration yml file exists, the installer attempts to preserve it
+- Copies the executable and yml file to the installation directory (typically /opt/weka/snaptool).
+If a configuration yml file exists, the installer attempts to preserve it
 - Briefly tests connectivity to the weka cluster, to validate cluster settings in the snaptool.yml file
 - Copies the systemd unit file (snaptool.service) to /etc/systemd/system
 - Enables and starts the snaptool.service service via systemctl

-Snaptool can also be run in docker - if that is the desired deployment, see the "Running in Docker" section below.
+Snaptool can also be run in docker.
+If that is the desired deployment, see the "Running in Docker" section below.

 # Configuration